hf02/neowrangler/README.md

 ### Logging in

-Get you API key.
+Get your API key.
 [In Neocities's settings page](https://neocities.org/settings), click "Manage Site Settings" for the site you want to use.
 Then, go to the API tab.
 Generate it if you need to.

-Neowrangler doesn't have a login command, it instead gets your API key from your environment variables, or a .env file.
+Neowrangler doesn't have a login command: it instead gets your API key from your environment variables or a .env file.
 By default, it's looking for `NEOCITIES_API_KEY`.

 Not sure what that means?
 You want to make a `.env` file wherever you'll be using Neowrangler.
 In that file, put your API key there like so: